What Is Kubernetes DaemonSet and How to Use It?

 Conclusion

-Kubernetes DaemonSets allow you to run a copy of a Pod on all nodes or a subset of nodes in your cluster.
+Kubernetes DaemonSets allows you to run a copy of a Pod on all nodes or a subset of nodes in your cluster.
 This makes it easy to distribute system-level components like logging agents or monitoring agents.

 By following the steps outlined in this post, you should now have a good understanding of what a DaemonSet is and how to use it in your own Kubernetes cluster.